Characterizations of standard derived equivalences of diagrams of dg categories and their gluings

-The equivalence of the form $\bfL(F, \ps)\colon$ $\calD(X') \to \calD(X)$ in (2) above is called a {\em standard derived equivalence} from $X'$ to $X$, and we say that $X'$ {\em is standardly derived equivalent to} $X$ if one of the conditions in the theorem above holds.
-We denote this fact by $X' \stder X$ or $X \stderr X'$.
+The equivalence of the form $\blank\Lox_{X'}Z \colon \calD(X') \to \calD(X)$ in (1) above is called a {\em standard derived equivalence} from $X'$ to $X$, and we say that $X'$ {\em is standardly derived equivalent to} $X$ if one of the conditions in the theorem above holds.
+We denote this situation by $X' \stder X$ or $X \stderr X'$.
 The second result is stated as follows.

-\begin{thm}[Theorem \ref{mainthm2} in the text] Let $X, X' \in \Colax(I, \kdgCat)$.
-Assume that $X'$ is standardly derived equivalent to $X$, or equivalently, there exists a quasi-equivalence from $X'$ to a tilting colax functor $\calT$ for $X$.
-Then $\Gr(X')$ is derived equivalent to $\Gr(X)$. \end{thm}
+\begin{thm}[Theorem \ref{mainthm2-bimod} in the text] Let $X, X' \in \Colax(I, \kdgCat)_0$, and assume that $X$ is $\k$-flat.
+If $X'$ is standardly derived equivalent to $X$, or equivalently, if there exists a quasi-equivalence $X'$-$T$-bimodule for some tilting colax functor $\calT$ for $X$, then $\Gr_I X'$ is derived equivalent to $\Gr_I X$. \end{thm}